jennywong2023/Olist-Project/README.md

 On the other hand, Boleto payments account for almost 20% of total transactions.
 Boleto is one of the largest payment service providers in Brazil and has the potential to improve its market share.

+In addition, we have observed that customers can use a large number of vouchers in a single order, with some orders having 19 or more vouchers applied, indicating that customers can use vouchers to fully or partially offset the order value without any limit.

+Recommendations

+- Negotiate with credit card platforms and Boleto to explore potential partnerships or incentives that can encourage customers to use these payment methods more frequently.
+This could help to diversify our payment options and reduce our reliance on a single payment method.

+- Implement an upper limit on voucher usage to avoid excessive discounts that could negatively impact our profitability.
+This limit can be set based on the average number of vouchers used per order or a fixed percentage of the order value.

+- By taking these actions, we can optimize our payment options and improve our profitability while maintaining a positive customer experience.

 ![alt text](https://github.com/jennywong2023/Olist-Project/blob/main/4.%20Payment%20II%20Analysis.jpeg)